 The trick to excellent design collaboration is facilitating regular reviews and feedback rounds.
-The right balance lets the team members perform their work on the one hand while also regularly reviewing work.
-The consistent participation by all internal and external stakeholders ensures that the product/ service is built for actual user needs.
+The right balance lets the team members perform their work on one hand while also regularly reviewing work.
+Consistent participation by all internal and external stakeholders ensures that the product/ service is built for actual user needs.

 Feedback must be contextualized and based on some artifact, design systems, or protocols.
 The input must be backed and followed through with design systems and processes.

 The organizations have defined processes, frameworks, and infrastructure to accumulate and reuse knowledge.
 The organizational repository can save time and resources by making the content searchable and making recommendations when starting a new project of a similar type.